-I took care of a 14-year old teenager on my shift last night.
-He's a cute kid from Ecuador.
+I took care of a teenager on one of my shifts.
 He's been through a lot and was pretty delirious.
 He was previously intubated and put on a ventilator to help him breathe and had just been extubated and finally breathing on his own.
 We took him down to get a CT scan of his lungs and I was able to speak some Spanish with him and explain what was happening.
 While I was helping him to the CT table, I felt his hand and it was just burning hot from his relentless fever.
 You could tell how exhausted he was, your heart just goes out to kids who've been through all that and need to stay in the hospital for so long.
 I heard today that he was doing better — we'll take any progress we can get with COVID right now, it's a tough illness to treat when it gets this serious.
 Most intubated patients don't make it, but this kid is defying the odds.

 The Northwell staff is great and you can tell they've been running so hard the past 5-6 weeks and giving 110%.
 They had me working as a "functional" or "resource" nurse to assist anywhere I could.
 Even though pediatrics isn't hit nearly as hard as the adult side, I took it upon myself if I had any down time to help these exhausted caregivers just for the sake of morale.
 It's so important to just talk to people.
 Connecting with them, trying to get them to laugh a little bit.
 To me, those small gestures help restore some humanity.
 Being able to help someone and put a smile on their face, even for a moment — to me those moments really empower all of us.